mongodb-labs/mongo-c-driver-async/docs/learn/box.rst

 The `amongoc_box` type is used throughout |amongoc| for storing dynamically typed values in a way that arbitrary code can execute a destructor on the box if necessary.
-The box type larger than a pointer, but is significantly more efficient for storing small objects without requiring dynamic memory allocation.
+The box type is larger than a pointer, but is significantly more efficient for storing small objects without requiring dynamic memory allocation.
 An unknown box should be treated as an opaque pointer to an arbitrary object.